-New standards and interpretations effective after 1 April 2018

-The accounting policies adopted in the preparation of the financial statements are consistent with those followed in the preparation of the previous year financial statements for the year ended 31 March 2018, except for the adoption of new standards and interpretations effective for annual period beginning on or after as of 1 April 2018, as listed below.
+New standards and interpretations effective after 1 April 2019 The Company applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 April 2019.
 The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.

 The nature and the impact of each new standard and amendment is described below.
-Although these new standards and amendments applied for the first time in 2018, they did not have a material impact on the annual financial statements of the Company.
+Although these new standards and amendments are applied for the first time in 2019, they did not have a material impact on the annual financial statements of the Company.